aliakseis/FFmpegPlayer/README.md

 ```

-The matching Python version (currently 3.7) has to be installed and added to the PATH environment variable for the accessory DLLs to be accessible.
+The matching Python version has to be installed and added to the PATH environment variable for the accessory DLLs to be accessible.

 It is also possible that Boost::Python stuff will have to be enabled:
 ```